Alfred Grotjahn: Physician in Berlin-Kreuzberg

 In 1896 Alfred Grotjahn opened his own medical practice in Berlin- Kreuzberg.
-As a newly qualified enthusiastic physician in general practice he was exceptionally meticulous and detailed in compiling his case notes, which survive and provide an unusually detailed insight into the nature of his work and, reflecting his broader interests, of the general relationship between doctors and their patients at the end of the nineteenth century.
+As a newly qualified physician in general practice he was notably meticulous and detailed in compiling his case notes, which survive and provide a rare, detailed insight into the nature of his work and, reflecting his broader interests, of the general relationship between doctors and their patients at the end of the nineteenth century.
 Between October 1896 and March 1899 there were 3,760 consultations involving approximately 700 different patients.
 His records detail the addresses and occupations of patients, along with fees charged and diagnoses pronounced.
-Although doctors were recommended to maintain case books, few bothered, and more than a hundred years after their compilation fewer still survive.
-The level of detail and the sheer quantity of background social context recorded by Grotjahn are exceptional.
+The level of detail and the quantity of background social context recorded by Grotjahn are exceptional.
 There is abundant scope for statistical analysis of the data provided.

 Sharing insights on alcoholism, nutrition and society

 During the early months, while he was still building up his practice and had not yet attracted a full complement of patients, he produced the first in a succession of academic papers dealing with topics of equal concern to sociologists and to physicians.
 His paper "Der Alkoholismus nach Wesen, Wirkung u.
 Verbreitung" ("The nature, the impact and the distribution of alcohol addiction") was published in 1898.
 His theme was the interaction between alcoholism, health care provision and housing conditions.
 He very soon extended his researches to take in and share further detailed research into the impacts of workplace alcoholism.
 During 1901 and 1902 Grotjahn participated at the Socio-politics seminars of Gustav von Schmoller, whose approach, interests and conclusions evidently resonated in some respects with his own.
 In 1905 Grotjahn was one of those behind the establishment of the "Berlin Society for Social Medicine, Hygiene and Medical Statistics".
 By this time the social hygienist movement was attracting opposition.
 Grotjahn's published work on the multiple impacts arising from rapid changes in the diets of factory workers when they moved from the countryside, where most of their food was locally grown, to the cities, where food increasingly emanated more directly from factories than from farms, cut across the intensive if arguably over simplistic research work of the influential Max Rubner on food energy and its measurement: according to at least one commentator Ribner was able to use his influence to hamper Grotjahn's academic career progress.